magleaso/unknown-bone-groupme/README.md

 ## CHANGES

-- Change constants for groupme endpoints to properly utilize wss and TLS.
 - Add support for running in debug mode with fiddler
 - Post messages with JSONified response body, not query stringified form